Family court hearings are an important part of the legal process in the UK, and all parties need to attend for the matter to be properly heard.

 Q: What happens at final hearing family court?

 A: A final hearing family court is the last stage of proceedings in a family law case.
-During this hearing, the judge will listen to both sides of the story and review any witness statements or evidence that has been presented.
+During this hearing, the judge will listen to both sides of the story and review any witness statements or evidence that has been present.
 The judge will then make a ruling on the matter.

 Q: How do I prepare for final hearing family court?